hrbrmstr/shodan/README.md

 #> 97                                                         Grab a banner and certificate for SMTPS servers
 #> 98                                                            Gets the sysDescr.0 MIB of the SNMP service.
 #> 99                                                        Get the SSH banner, its host key and fingerprint
+#> 100                            Get a list of IPs that NTP server recently saw and try to get version info.
-#> 100   Checks whether an IP is running as a Steam dedicated game server with remote authentication enabled.
+#> 101   Checks whether an IP is running as a Steam dedicated game server with remote authentication enabled.
-#> 101                                                                          Telnet banner grabbing module
+#> 102                                                                          Telnet banner grabbing module
-#> 102                                                           Telnet wrapped in SSL banner grabbing module
+#> 103                                                           Telnet wrapped in SSL banner grabbing module
-#> 103                                            Checks whether a device is running the Tor control service.
+#> 104                                            Checks whether a device is running the Tor control service.
-#> 104                                              Checks whether the device is running the Tor OR protocol.
+#> 105                                              Checks whether the device is running the Tor OR protocol.
-#> 105                                                    Grabs device information for the IBM/ Toshiba 4690.
+#> 106                                                    Grabs device information for the IBM/ Toshiba 4690.
-#> 106                                                                           Udpxy banner grabbing module
+#> 107                                                                           Udpxy banner grabbing module
-#> 107                                                                  Collects device information via UPnP.
+#> 108                                                                  Collects device information via UPnP.
-#> 108                                           Gets the detailed status information from a Ventrilo server.
+#> 109                                           Gets the detailed status information from a Ventrilo server.
-#> 109                                                                          Pings the Voldemort database.
+#> 110                                                                          Pings the Voldemort database.
-#> 110                      Checks whehter the WDB agent (used for debugging) is enabled on a VxWorks device.
+#> 111                      Checks whehter the WDB agent (used for debugging) is enabled on a VxWorks device.
-#> 111                                                     Connect to a Wemo Link and grab the setup.xml file
+#> 112                                                     Connect to a Wemo Link and grab the setup.xml file
-#> 112                                               Connect to X11 w/ no auth and grab the resulting banner.
+#> 113                                               Connect to X11 w/ no auth and grab the resulting banner.
-#> 113                                                               Sends a hello request to the XMPP daemon
+#> 114                                                               Sends a hello request to the XMPP daemon
-#> 114                  Checks whether the device is running the Yahoo Smart TV device communication service.
+#> 115                  Checks whether the device is running the Yahoo Smart TV device communication service.
-#> 115                                                     Grab statistical information from a Zookeeper node
+#> 116                                                     Grab statistical information from a Zookeeper node

 resolve("dds.ec")
 #>     host            ip